charlievillacr/jsbooks/1JavaScriptBeginner.md

 ## window.alert()

-You have probably seen on many websites an alert like "You seem to hae entered a wrong password."
+You have probably seen on many websites an alert like "You seem to have entered a wrong password."
 These appear in the form of small dialog boxes and are often used to alert the user of something.

 ```